 Strathcona County already experiences some of the benefits of the tourism industry.
 The County's strategic location, strong support from stakeholder groups, and a multitude of assets presents a significant opportunity for tourism development.
+Through tourism, entrepreneurs are given a unique opportunity to follow their passion and create new businesses that benefit visitors and residents alike.
 A strategic investment now will help tourism flourish and support other industries in the County for years to come.
 This will result in enhanced economic and social benefits for the community.
 A conceptual model of how these benefits come to be is provided in the Destination Management Cycle (see below).